 Go on a trip to Malaysia.
 Explore it’s lush green landscapes, tropical rainforests or magnificent underwater world.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Lowest Prices Guaranteed.
 Book Now

-Just 24 Kms north of Malacca City is the lush and laidback countryside town of Alor Gajah, counted amongst the top places to see in Malacca.
-While the tranquil town square is a nice place for a stroll amidst pretty shops, the highlight of the town is the renowned A’Famosa Resort.
-Sprawled over 1300 acres, this haven of leisure is a unique and magical world with several theme parks and a golf course within it making it one of the best places to visit in Malacca.
-It is the best place in Malacca.
+Just 24 Kms north of Malacca City is the lush and laidback countryside town of Alor Gajah, counted among the top places to visit in Malacca, Malaysia.
+While the tranquil town square is a nice spot for a stroll amidst pretty shops, the highlight of the town is the renowned A’Famosa Resort.
+Sprawled over 1300 acres, this haven of leisure is a unique and magical world with several theme parks and a golf course within it making it one of the most interesting places to visit in Malacca.
+You should definitely consider visiting here.

-Must-visit Attractions: Animal World Safari, Water Theme Park, Cowboy Town.
+Must-visit attractions: Animal World Safari, Water Theme Park, Cowboy Town.

 Suggested Read: 8 Most Popular Beach Resorts In Malaysia

-5. Great hikes and balmy beaches at Masjid Tanah
+5. Masjid Tanah

-Located in the Alor Gajah district, Masjid Tanah is one of the largest towns and best places to go in Malacca for outdoor activities.
+Located in the Alor Gajah district, Masjid Tanah is one of the largest towns and best places to visit in Malacca for outdoor activities.
 With some of the best hiking trails in the state as well as beautiful beaches around, it’s a great getaway for adventure enthusiasts and beach bums alike.
 Add to this a turtle hatchery and a lovely waterfront with some of the best restaurants in Malacca offering delectable seafood and you’ve got the recipe for a perfect holiday.

-Must-visit Attractions: Turtle Information Centre (with a chance to hold some endangered species in your hands), Sungai Udang Recreational Forest, Tanjung Bidara and Pengkalan Balak Beaches, The Al-Khawarizmi Astronomy Complex.
+Must-visit attractions: Turtle Information Centre (with a chance to hold some endangered species in your hands), Sungai Udang Recreational Forest, Tanjung Bidara and Pengkalan Balak Beaches, The Al-Khawarizmi Astronomy Complex.

 Though a part of Malacca city, this man-made island is also a special destination in itself and must be on top of your list of places to visit in Malacca.
 Along with its buzz and beaches, this tiny island is special because of the visually stunning and tranquil Melaka Straits Mosque.
 Also called the floating mosque, this gorgeously designed place of worship also offers breathtaking sunset views.
 You’ll be blown away by the mesmerizing view.
 So, make sure to stop by here.

 Suggested Read: 15 Best Resorts In Malaysia That Are Downright Alluring